 What Is 4QM?
 (Skip to Video)

 The Four Question Method (4QM) is a way of planning and teaching history courses that makes them engaging, meaningful, and fun.
 Teachers who use the 4QM plan units and lessons around Four Questions that are at the heart of our discipline.
 Students who learn the 4QM are able to think clearly and well about history and social studies.
 They can more easily remember key information, because every event, person, or idea that they learn is related to the story of the unit they're studying, and to their own judgment of history.
-Our ultimate goal is to graduate Philosopher-Citizens.
+The Four Question Method teaches real content, asks real questions, and generates real thinking.

 The Four Questions